 There you have it – the full-on exciting itinerary for your Copenhagen city break!
-From the artsy streets of central Copenhagen to the regal castles filled with history, there’s something for everyone in this colorful city.
-Make sure to set up the right trvael budget, as Copenhagen can definitely be an expensive city if you don’t plan ahead!
+From the artsy streets of central Copenhagen to the regal castles filled with history, there’s something for everyone in this colourful city.
+Make sure to set up the right travel budget, as Copenhagen can definitely be an expensive city if you don’t plan ahead!

 No matter how many days in Copenhagen you’re going to spend exploring, taking in the sights and embracing this incredible city – you’ll love every minute of it!

 Exploring Denmark further?
 Check out the best hostels in Aarhus, the second city of Denmark known as the happiest city in Europe!